Memorial of Saint Clare of Assisi

 Along with poverty, the Poor Clares mirror the life of Christ in three ways: first, his hidden life for thirty years by their strict enclosure; second, his life of prayer by being contemplatives; and third, his self-sacrifice to save the world by their intercessory petitions and sufferings.

-Over sixty years ago I attended Santa Clara University in California, as Fr.
-Mark did later on, and it was there that I decided at age 18 to give my life to Christ, just as St. Clare did when she was 18.
+Over sixty-five years ago I attended Santa Clara University in California, and it was there that I decided at age 18 to give my life to Christ, just as St. Clare did when she was 18.
 But, alas, she went on to great sanctity while I’m still terribly lukewarm and negligent.
 May the fire of love that inflamed her heart also burn brighter and stronger in yours and mine.